What is CRO?

 What is the difference between CRO and SEO?

-How long does CRO take to show results?
+How long does it take to see results from CRO?

 Have Questions About CRO?